carpentries/carpentries.org/content/posts/2026/01/new-partnership-program-is-launching-in-april.md

 * Multi-day trainings leading to certification - including Instructor Training and Collaborative Lesson Development Training.
 * Multi-day workshops in data science and computational skills (Data Carpentry, Library Carpentry, and Software Carpentry workshops).

-In addition, the Partnership program will make new service offerings available, including shorter-format professional development training for faculty, researchers, staff, and students.
+In addition, the Partnership program will introduce new service offerings, including shorter-format professional development training for faculty, researchers, staff, and students.
 New offerings will include:

 * Short (2-3 hours) trainings on topics such as effective collaboration on remote teams, running effective online meetings, GitHub collaboration skills, and more.
 * Single-day pedagogical training designed to broadly increase instructional skill across your organisation.
 This training is appropriate for individuals in teaching roles who do not plan to teach Carpentries workshops.